rfeinman/pyBPL/pybpl/CPD/README.md

-# StaticCPD
+# CPD

-Defines the conditional probability distributions that make up the BPL model.
+Defines the conditional probability distributions that are used to sample stroke types and relations.